European oil 'mini-major' challenges industry's old model

 “For a trader, having a refinery gives a physical outlet for his oil to reduce his exposure in the market.
 It also gives him information he might not have access to so, all in all, he has better information that can help him make better decisions on what crude to buy.”

 Varo originated when Vitol acquired the Cressier refinery in Switzerland in 2012 from bankrupt refiner Petroplus.
-In 2013 Varo and Carlyle bought a 45 percent stake in the BayernOil refinery in Bavaria, Germany, from Austrian oil company OMV .
+In 2014 Varo and Carlyle bought a 45 percent stake in the BayernOil refinery in Bavaria, Germany, from Austrian oil company OMV.

 Varo Energy now focuses on inland markets in Europe that it knows well and that have less exposure to competition.
-In Switzerland, for example, it owns the only two oil refineries in the country.
+In Switzerland, for example, it owns the only operating refinery in the country.

 Shell, Total and BP have sold refineries in Britain, Germany, France, Norway and the Czech Republic and have divested large chunks of their retail systems in Norway and Britain.
 Shell is still trying to sell assets in Denmark, while Total is in the midst of restructuring its refining system.

-Note: (This story has been corrected to remove reference to Varo Energy producing oil in fifth and twelfth paragraphs; also corrects year of refinery acquisition in eleventh paragraph)